NDP eliminate tuition for adult education, will end interest on student loans - Victoria News

 Both announcements are welcome news for the B.C.
 Federation of Students which has been pressing years for these changes.

-“Adults who want to go back to [high school] shouldn’t be charged for that,” said Simka Marshall, chairperson for the B.C.
+“Adults who want to go back to [high school] shouldn’t be charged for that,” said Simka Marshall, a Camosun grad who’s now the chairperson for the B.C.
 Federation of Students.
 “This is something we’ve been campaigning for, we’ve had 23 municipalities endorse our campaign calling for free adult education so this is a really welcome change.”

 RELATED: University students fed up with rising tuition costs